Search

 What is its mission?

-A school of missionary disciples, which encourages the laypeople to “go out” to evan- gelize individually, incarnated in the ordinary reality, and helps to outline common paths of action for the mission.
+CA is a school of missionary disciples which encourages lay people to “go out” to evangelize individually in their ordinary everyday realities.
+It helps to outline common lines of action for the mission.

-Lay people who pay attention to the needs and urgencies of our world, willing to commit themselves to change for the construction of the civilization of love.
+CA brings together lay people who are attentive to the needs and urgencies of our world and are willing to commit themselves to contribute towards the building of a civilization of love.

 Where?